Meet the Woman Who Waged an Artistic War Against Her Street Harassers

 Brooklyn oil painter Tatyana Fazlalizadeh got fed up with dudes invading her space.
 So she started telling them so—very publicly.

 For many women, just walking down the street can mean being subject to harassment by men—from subtle comments to overtly hostile remarks.
 Back in 2012, fed up with such treatment, Tatyana Fazlalizadeh, an oil painter by trade, decided to speak out: She produced an illustrated self-portrait with a caption—"Stop Telling Women To Smile"—and plastered copies all around her Brooklyn neighborhood.
 Since then, Fazlalizadeh has created countless posters, literally taking to the street to combat sexist harassment.
 Each piece features a different woman, with a caption that reflects her own experiences with public harassment.
 With $35,000 raised on Kickstarter, Fazlalizadeh has now taken her project, named after that first caption, on the road.
-In January, after traveling to Chicago and Boston to interview women there about how they experience public space, she'll be heading to the West Coast.
+In January, after visiting Chicago and Boston to interview women there about how they experience public spaces, she'll be headed to the West Coast to gather further inspiration for her posters.

 Mother Jones: Are your poster captions direct quotes from the women depicted?